 Speaking as a fellow Spanish student, one who is still learning Spanish, it must be said that Spanish can be frustrating, often very frustrating.
 Frustration, in turn, is probably the single biggest obstacle to sticking with Spanish.
 Accordingly, if you remember just one thing from this list of tips, remember to set the bar low and enjoy every single delight that comes your way, no matter how small, and then continue to the next ¿Cómo se dice?

 Welcome/Bienvenido to ihablo® Spanish™ ¿Cómo se dice?™, Spanish, 1 Lesson a Day...™

 Work is underway on the next volume of ¿Cómo se dice?, with plans to make ¿Cómo se dice? available by email subscription in the future.
-To receive notices of new releases and developments, please click on the above tab News by Email.
+To receive notices of new releases and developments, including a weekly sample lesson, please click on the above tab Lessons by Email.

 A Note on Immersion Classes: If you venture to Latin America to study Spanish, you will find that classes are often offered as an immersion experience (meaning Spanish taught in Spanish).
 It is recommended, however, that you begin your Spanish studies with English instruction in order to take full advantage of the language you do know, English, so as to best learn and understand the language you do not know, Spanish.
 When you progress to speaking and understanding spoken Spanish, you may then transition to learning Spanish-in-Spanish.
 Immersion is not where you want to start, but rather where you want to end up!